-To my great surprise, a short time later my Hong Kong partner notified me that we won the bid!
-And that I was to fly to Beijing to receive the contract, the “Golden Number”!!
+A short time later, to my huge surprise, my Hong Kong partner notified me that we won the bid!!
+And that I was to fly to Beijing to receive the contract!!
 This was a large contract for me, and it was exciting because before Nixon’s trip “westerners” had not been welcome in the PRC in awhile.

 It took more than 16 hours to fly from LAX to Beijing with a stop in Tokyo.
 Once there I was surprised at the freedom that we had.
 We were assigned a car and driver and it seemed like we could go where ever we wanted, within reason.
 We went to the Beijing Zoo which had the largest, and scariest tiger I have ever seen, and it looked like his eyes followed me where ever I would go, it was creepy.

 We went to the Great Wall where we seemed to be a real novelty.
-All the civilians were very friendly, and everyone wanted their picture taken with us with their cameras, an earlier version of “selfies”.
+All the civilians were very friendly, and wanted to have their picture taken with us.

-The Chinese all looked at each other kind of puzzled and taking to each other, then finally the leader, you could always tell the leader man or woman, they looked the most “rumpled”, smiled and said that they agreed.
+The Chinese all looked at each other kind of puzzled and taking to each other, in Manderin Chinese of course, finally the leader smiled and said that they agreed.